Scaling limit of soliton lengths in a multicolor box-ball system: Introduction

 \subsection{Overview of main results}

-We consider $\kappa$-color BBS initialized by a random BBS configuration of system size $n$, and analyze the limiting shape of the random Young diagrams as $n$ tends to infinity.
+We consider the $\kappa$-color BBS initialized by a random BBS configuration of system size $n$, and analyze the limiting shape of the random Young diagrams as $n$ tends to infinity.
 We consider two models that we call the `permutation model' and `independence model'.
+For both models, we denote the $k$th row and column lengths of the Young diagram encoding the soliton decomposition by $\rho_{k}(n)$ and $\lambda_{k}(n)$, respectively,

 In the permutation model, the BBS is initialized by a uniformly chosen random permutation $\Sigma^{n}$ of colors $\{1,2,\cdots, n\}$.
 A classical way of associating a Young diagram to a permutation is via the Robinson-Schensted correspondence (see \cite[Ch.
 3.1]{Sagan}).
 A famous result of Baik, Deift, and Johansson \cite{baik1999distribution} tells us that the row and column lengths of the random Young diagram constructed from $\Sigma^{n}$ via the RS correspondence scale as $\sqrt{n}$.
 In Theorem \ref{thm:permutation}, we show that for the random Young diagram constructed via BBS, the columns scale as $\sqrt{n}$ but the rows scale as $n$.
-Namely, if we denote the $k$th row and column lengths by $\rho_{k}(n)$ and $\lambda_{k}(n)$, respectively, then
+Namely,

-The row and column scalings are consistent since the majority of solitons have length of order $O(1)$.
-Moreover, the linear scaling for row lengths is not too surprising in the BBS literature, as they are given by an additive functional of some Markov chains (namely, the carrier processes) over the initial configuration (see \cite{kuniba2018large, KLO}).
+While the row lengths in RS-constructed Young diagram are related to the longest increasing subsequences, we show that the row lengths in the BBS-constructed Young diagram are related to the number of \textit{ascents} (Lemma \ref{lemma:GK_invariants}).
+This will show that the majority of solitons have a length of order $O(1)$.
+Hence the row and column scalings in \eqref{eq:permutation_main_summary} are consistent.